-- (1) If a sample fails a test or a reanalysis under subsection (1), (2), or (3) of this section, the batch: - (A) May be remediated or sterilized in accordance with this rule; or (B) If it is not or cannot be remediated or sterilized under this rule, it must be destroyed in a manner specified by the Department. - (2) A harvest or product batch that has been additionally processed after a failed testing must be re-tested and successfully pass all the analyses required under this chapter. - (3) No remediated harvest or product batches may be sold or transported until re-tested and successful passage of all analyses required under this section. - (4) Growers and processors may remediate failed harvest or product batches providing the remediation method does not impart any toxic or deleterious substance to the usable marijuana or marijuana-derived products.
+- (1) If a sample fails a test or a reanalysis under subsection (1), (2), or (3) of this section, the batch: - (A) May be remediated or sterilized in accordance with this rule; or (B) If it is not or cannot be remediated or sterilized under this rule, it must be destroyed in a manner specified by the Department. - (2) A harvest or product batch that has been additionally processed after a failed testing must be re-tested and successfully pass all the analyses required under this chapter.

+(3) No remediated harvest or product batches may be sold or - (3) No remediated harvest or product batches may be sold or transported until re-tested and successful passage of all analyses required under this section.

-- (A) Remediation solvents or methods used on marijuana or marijuanaderived products must be disclosed to the testing laboratory, processor or dispensary to which the remediated harvest or batch is transferred, or consumer upon request. - (B) The entire failed harvest or product batch must be remediated using the same remediation technique. - (5) Growers and processers must, as applicable: - (A) Have detailed procedures for sterilization processes to remove microbiological contaminants and for reducing the concentration of solvents. - (B) Document all sampling, testing, sterilization, remediation and destruction that area result of failing a test under these rules. - (6) A harvest batch or product batch may only be remediated twice, unless otherwise stated in 310:681-8-6 (b)-(f).
+- (4) Growers and processors may remediate failed harvest or product batches providing the remediation method does not impart any toxic or deleterious substance to the usable marijuana or marijuana-derived products. - (A) Remediation solvents or methods used on marijuana or marijuanaderived products must be disclosed to the testing laboratory, processor or dispensary to which the remediated harvest or batch is transferred, or consumer upon request. - (B) The entire failed harvest or product batch must be remediated using the same remediation technique. - (5) Growers and processers must, as applicable: - (A) Have detailed procedures for sterilization processes to remove microbiological contaminants and foreign materials, and for reducing the concentration of solvents. - (B) Prior to retesting, provide to the testing laboratory a document specifying how the product was remediated.
+This document shall be retained by the laboratory together with other testing documentation; - (C) Document all re-sampling, re-testing, sterilization, remediation and/or destruction of marijuana or marijuana-derived products that fail laboratory testing under these rules. - (6) A harvest batch or product batch may only be remediated twice, unless otherwise stated in 310:681-8-6 (b)-(f).
 If the batch fails after the second remediation attempt, the entire batch shall not be released for retail sale. - (7) If a harvest batch or product batch fails after undergoing attempted remediation or sterilization as permitted under this rule, the batch must be destroyed in a manner approved by the Department. - (8) At the request of the grower or processor, the Department may authorize a re-test to validate a failed test result on a case-by-case basis.
 All costs of the re-test will be borne by the grower or the processor requesting the re-test.
 Cannabinoid re-testing will generally not be authorized. - (9) Growers and processors must inform a laboratory prior to samples being taken that the batch has failed a test and is being re-tested after undergoing remediation or sterilization. - (10) A harvest batch or product batch that fails testing because of non-conformance with the labeled content may be re-labeled to conform with the labeled content.